 - Folding back up can prove tricky

-There can be a crossover between waterproof blankets and beach blankets as highlighted in the pros list above so I’d like to concentrate on the blankets that are part of a great subset that can only be described as super practical.
-These blankets would probably initially look like tarps on first inspection yet they are made from ripstop materials that mean they are puncture proof and in most cases (not all) waterproof.
+There can be a crossover between waterproof blankets and beach blankets which we alluded to in the pros list above.
+So I’d like to concentrate on the blankets that are part of a great subset that you could only describe as super practical.
+These blankets can mistakenly look like tarps on first inspection yet, perhaps surprisingly, use ripstop materials.
+This means that they are puncture proof and in most cases (not all), waterproof.

 This great offering from Praktical Life is one such example.
-Measuring 66” x 55” laid flat it can scrunch down into its pouch which is 4.7” x 3.6” and be tucked away in your rucksack / back pocket for safe keeping.
-It also has corner ties which can be pegged down if you happen to be out on a suitably windy day.
+Measuring 66” x 55” laid flat it can scrunch down into its pouch which is 4.7” x 3.6” and consequently, will fit easily in your rucksack/back pocket for safe keeping.
+It also has corner ties which can lets you peg down the blanket if you happen to be out on a suitably windy day.